astropy/astropy/docs/development/quickstart.rst

 Now all of the styling checks will be run each time you commit changes without your needing to run each one manually.

-.. tip:: To learn more about pre-commit, see the :ref`pre-commit` section.
+.. tip:: To learn more about pre-commit, see the :ref:`pre-commit` section.

 .. _contributing.pull_request: